How are the cast of Mrs Brown’s Boys related?

 When casting the Brown household, Mrs Brown’s Boys creator Brendan O’Carroll didn’t have to look far.
-In reality, he didn’t must look past his personal front room.
+The truth is, he didn’t should look past his personal front room.

-The forged of the hit BBC comedy are principally members of the comedy author’s household, however how are all of them associated?
+The solid of the hit BBC comedy are largely members of the comedy author’s household, however how are all of them associated?

 Agnes Brown – Brendan O’Carroll